cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-analyze.md

 Foreign tables are analyzed only when explicitly selected.
 Not all foreign data wrappers support `ANALYZE`.
 If the table's wrapper does not support `ANALYZE`, the command prints a warning and does nothing.

 It is a good idea to run `ANALYZE` periodically, or just after making major changes in the contents of a table.
-Accurate statistics helps Greenplum Database choose the most appropriate query plan, and thereby improve the speed of query processing.
+Accurate statistics helps Cloudberry Database choose the most appropriate query plan, and thereby improve the speed of query processing.
 A common strategy for read-mostly databases is to run [VACUUM](/docs/sql-statements/sql-statement-vacuum.md) and `ANALYZE` once a day during a low-usage time of day.
 (This will not be sufficient if there is heavy update activity.)
 You can check for tables with missing statistics using the `gp_stats_missing` view, which is in the `gp_toolkit` schema:

 ```
 SELECT * from gp_toolkit.gp_stats_missing;